frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/erpnext_integration/event_streaming.md

     ![Event Consumer](/docs/assets/img/setup/integrations/event-consumer-doc.png)

-**Note**: Document updates for Subscribed Document Types won't be synced unless they are Approved.
+>**Note**: Document updates for Subscribed Document Types won't be synced unless they are Approved.

+### 2.3 Offline access with single site
+If you have some places where internet connectivity is low, for example, a store in a remote area where sales invoices are generated and you want to sync these invoices from the store to the hosted account, you could setup offline syncing using the following steps:

+1. Set up an ERPNext local instance.
+You could use this [guide](https://github.com/frappe/bench) for the same:
+2. You will already have a hosted account with your company set up.
+3. Now create an Event Producer on the hosted account and set the producer URL to the URL of your local account.
+4. Add whatever doctypes you want to sync in the Event Producer Document Types child table.
+5. Approve the doctypes.

 ## 3. Features